 It is Not for the Average Student

 Given the difficulty level of this exam, it is often argued that only students who have displayed academic excellence in their school years have a shot at success.
 In reality, your school grades or academic performance have little to do with your odds of success, as the structure and evaluation process for this exam is markedly different than school examinations.

-Your Success is Directly Proportional to Study Hours
+2. Your Success is Directly Proportional to Study Hours

-In fact, following a 12 to 14 hour a day study schedule for months on end can put you at the brink of a burn out and be detrimental to your performance.
+In fact, following a 12 to 14 hour a day study schedule for months on end can put you at the brink of burnout and be detrimental to your performance.
 The study hours have no direct bearing on your exam result, as every student has a different caliber and approach.

-You Must Enroll in a Coaching Institute in Kota to Succeed
+3. You Must Enroll in a Coaching Institute in Kota to Succeed

 However, if you look at the ground statistics, the success rate of these institutes is at best dismal.
 Thousands of students descend upon this city, year after year, in the hope of success, but only a few hundred make it.
-Your odds of clearing the IIT JEE entrance are just as good anywhere else as they’d be if you moved to Kota.
-In fact, an equal number of candidates from small towns and tier II cities clear the exam too.
+Your odds of clearing the IIT JEE Institues Exam are just as good anywhere else as they’d be if you moved to Kota.
+In fact, an equal number of candidates from small towns and tier-II cities clear the exam too.

-More Books Mean Better Result
+4. Best IIT JEE Exam Books Mean Better Result

 Studying the same topics and chapters from different books can leave you stressed and confused, and also slow down your progress in completing what is a vast syllabus.
-Instead of buying just about any book or study material that someone recommends to you, limit yourself to selected best-selling books for JEE preparation, and supplement these with your NCERT books, practice papers and mock tests.
+Instead of buying just about any book or study material that someone recommends to you, limit yourself to selected best-selling books for JEE preparation, and supplement these with your NCERT books, practice papers, and mock tests.

-Focus on Your Strengths Guarantees Success
+5. Focus on Your Strengths Guarantees Success

 Of course, it is alright to skip an odd chapter or topic if you can’t seem to make headway with it despite trying repeatedly but leaving out entire sections of a subject is not a wise choice by any means.
 Even if you don’t fully grasp a topic, cover it anyway and seek help from an experienced teacher or mentor to understand it as best as you can.